FujiwaraChoki/buddy/README.md

 - [x] Start with modular architecture
 - [x] Record Speech from microphone
 - [x] Make request to local OLLAMA API
+- [ ] Put answers in a JSON response
+  - [ ] Parse and performing the specific action with defined parameters